 PICYS believes in:

-Holistic Services tailored to the young person, which are inclusive of their families, partners, friends and environment
+Person-centred services for young people, inclusive of their families, partners, friends, and environment

-Concern for the Environment and environmentally sensitive living
+Care and commitment for environment and environmentally sensitive living